bryan-hoang/dnd-notes/docs/current/tidebreaker/sessions.md

 - The captain of the ship that attacked Argent, the Flying Wolf, was Captain Tither.
   - The Don knew them beforehand after they paid off their debts.
-  - Tither was found to have been died by sucide after swallowing their own tongue in Dragon's Fang.
+  - Tither was found to have been died by suicide after swallowing their own tongue in Dragon's Fang.
 Black spot on their right hand, maybe necrosis...
   - Cloven marking on body, maybe unrelated to death.
   - Dragon's Fang is very difficult to get into, hence the quick attribution to